in28minutes/java-cheat-sheet/README.md

 Java also provides predefined constants Thread.MAX_PRIORITY(10), Thread.MIN_PRIORITY(1), Thread.NORM_PRIORITY(5) which can be used to assign priority to a thread.
 #### Thread Join method
 Join method is an instance method on the Thread class.
 Let's see a small example to understand what join method does.
-LetÕs consider the thread's declared below: thread2, thread3, thread4
+Let's consider the thread's declared below: thread2, thread3, thread4
 ```
 ThreadExample thread2 = new ThreadExample();
 ThreadExample thread3 = new ThreadExample();
 ThreadExample thread4 = new ThreadExample();
 ```

-LetÕs say we would want to run thread2 and thread3 in parallel but thread4 can only run when thread3 is finished.
+Let's say we would want to run thread2 and thread3 in parallel but thread4 can only run when thread3 is finished.
 This can be achieved using join method.
 #### Join method example
 Look at the example code below:
 ```